-Denaturing gradient gel electrophoresis fingerprints were analyzed with the Software GelCompar IITM v4.6 (Applied Maths, Kortrijk, Belgium) through cluster analysis using Pearson correlation coefficient (r) and Unweighted Pair Group Method with Arithmetic Mean (UPGMA) algorithm.
+Denaturing gradient gel electrophoresis fingerprints were analyzed with the software GelCompar IITM v4.6 (Applied Maths, Kortrijk, Belgium) through cluster analysis using a Pearson correlation coefficient (r) and the unweighted pair group method with arithmetic mean (UPGMA) algorithm.
 Cophenetic correlation coefficients were calculated in each branch and the root to determine the quality of the dendrogram.
-Clusters were defined at 80 % similarity level (cut-off) and the 100 % internal stability of them (group separation assessment) was verified in GelCompar II using the statistical method Jackknife resampling with average similarities (GelCompar IITM v.
-4.6, Software Manual).
+Clusters were defined at an 80% similarity level (cutoff) and the 100% internal stability of them (group separation assessment) was verified in GelCompar II using the statistical method of jackknife resampling with average similarities (GelCompar IITM v4.6, Software Manual).